-If you're not a Prime member, you're probably wondering what is Amazon Prime or if it even merits your money.
+If you're not a Prime member, you're probably wondering what is Amazon Prime or if it merits your money.
 Amazon Prime is more than just speedy shipping.
 It's a subscription service that gives members access to a variety of Amazon perks.
+(There's also a monthly option with no commitments).
 Benefits include expedited 2-day shipping, access to exclusive Amazon deals, and many other Amazon-centric benefits.

-For many consumers, Amazon Prime is a no-brainer for the shipping perks alone.
+For many shoppers, Amazon Prime is a no-brainer for the shipping perks alone.
 However, an Amazon Prime membership will set you back $119 per year ($12.99/month).
-So if you're hesitant to join the 150 million members Amazon currently has, we don't blame you.
-To help you make an informed decision, we're breaking down what is Amazon Prime.
-From fast shipping to free streaming services, here's everything you need to know if you've ever wondered what is Amazon Prime.
+So if you're hesitant to join the 200 million Amazon Prime members, we don't blame you.
+To help you make an informed decision, we're breaking down what is Amazon Prime and all the perks you get from being a member.
+From fast shipping to free streaming services, here's everything you need to know if you're wondering what is Amazon Prime.

 What is Amazon Prime?

-Amazon Prime is a paid subscription service — $119 per year or $12.99 per month — that gives Amazon shoppers a variety of perks.
+Amazon Prime is a paid subscription service that costs $119 per year or $12.99 per month.
+Prime members receive a wide variety of perks.
 The biggest perk, however, is free one- or two-day shipping on most items sold by Amazon.
-CEO Jeff Bezos has stated that Amazon has over 150 million paid Prime members worldwide.
+During Amazon's Q1 2021 earnings call, the company revealed it has over 200 million paid Prime members worldwide.
 So if you've ever wondered what is Amazon Prime — this should answer your question.

 Amazon Prime Gaming